 During the lease term in Fort Valley

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Fort Valley, the tenant must allow us to go into the rental home.
-Some good reasons to come into rental property are to:
+During lease, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Fort Valley, the tenant must allow us to enter the rental.
+Some valid reasons to enter rental home are to:

 - Inspect the rental,